Mary Poppins Returns trailer flies in with old-fashioned animation

 Supercalifragilistic nanny Mary Poppins is back in a new trailer showing how Disney's sequel marries cutting-edge digital effects with the original movie's traditional animation.

-Emily Blunt stars as the magical nanny in Mary Poppins Returns, also starring Ben Whishaw, Lin-Manuel Miranda and the original film's star Dick Van Dyke.
+Emily Blunt stars as the magical nanny in Mary Poppins Returns, also featuring Ben Whishaw, Lin-Manuel Miranda and one of the stars of the original film, Dick Van Dyke.

-Like the 1964 movie, the long-awaited sequel combines live action actors with animation characters and settings.
-The CG is deliberately stylised to look like the old-school animation of the first film.
+Like the 1964 movie, the long-awaited sequel combines live-action actors with animated characters and settings.
+The CG is deliberately stylized to look like the old-school animation of the first film.

 Mary Poppins Returns in December.